 3. When using a 1% solution, dose rates generally range between 200 and 500 ppm.
 When using a 1.5-2% solution, dose rates typically range between 100 and 300 ppm.
 Since the typical application dosages are higher than respective toxicity thresholds reported by the manufacturers, caution must be used when using chitosan for water treatment especially when effluent is discharged into a sensitive location such as fish-bearing stream or water body.

 Optimal dose rates properly determined and set at the start of the treatment and verified with adequate frequency, pH control to maintain pH in the optimal range for coagulation by chitosan, well maintained sump, regular equipment maintenance (flow switch check, chemical injection lines, filter maintenance, etc.) are all important steps to ensure safe and effective use of chitosan.

 One more note: with chitosan chemistry, it is safer to “underdose” than “overdose”.
-Remember, cationic charge of chitosan is what makes it dangerous for fish?!
+As we know, cationic charge of chitosan is what makes it dangerous for fish.
 Additionally, solving the issue when the treatment tanks are full of water “overdosed” with positively charged chitosan is much more difficult than the solving the opposite problem.

 4. Properly manufactured chitosan will not introduce metals or other pollutants in the water.
 That is another very good point about chitosan chemistry.

 There is no chemical transformation of chitosan in the process: the way it works is by coagulating negatively charged sediment particles through electrostatic interaction so the only residual we need to be concerned about is chitosan itself, unreacted portion of it, in case the dose rate and/or application conditions were not optimal.